 In special regional areas with constraints in transmission capacity Statnett has introduced a "grid efficiency phasing-in tariff".
 This will give a reduced grid leasing tariff on new production facilities localised within certain areas, compared with the current level, for a period of 15 years.
-The criteria that must be satisfied in order to be eligible for the phasing-in tariff are that new production must be established within those areas and within those energy volumes where it is documented that new production will bring efficiency gains for the grid.
+The criteria to get the phasing-in tariff, is that new production must be established within those areas and within those energy volumes where it is documented that new production will bring efficiency gains for the grid.